Bob Gaglardi School of Business and Economics

 Delivery: Campus

-Building on ACCT 2250: Management Accounting, students further develop their ability to use quantitative and non-quantitative information to make effective planning and control decisions.
-Topics include an in-depth study of the balanced scorecard and profitability analysis; interdepartmental cost allocation; cost allocation for joint products and byproducts; revenue and customer profitability analysis; process costing including spoilage, rework and scrap; cost management and the theory of constraints; capital budgeting; and transfer pricing and multinational management control systems.
+Building on ACCT 2250: Management Accounting, students further develop their ability to use quantitative and qualitative information to make effective planning and control decisions.
+Topics include the balanced scorecard and profitability analysis; interdepartmental cost allocation; revenue and customer profitability analysis; process costing with spoilage, rework and scrap; cost management including time, quality and the theory of constraints; capital budgeting; and transfer pricing and multinational management control systems.

 For more information, search for this course here.